sethtbacon/story-time/README.md

 - **Customizable Settings:** Adjust text size and choose from multiple fonts.
 Preferences are stored in localStorage.
 - **Story Management:** Create, edit, delete, and download storybooks.
 - **JSON Story Schema:** Stories are stored as JSON.
 See [story-schema.json](./story-schema.json) for details.
+- **AI Story Generator:** Generate new stories using AI.
+Customize the generated content to fit your needs.

 ## JSON Story Schema